Management Discussion and Analysis Report

 4.1 Industrial Products

-Industries today are grappling with three critical challenges: addressing climate change, ensuring access to clean energy, and overcoming water scarcity.
-At Thermax, our innovative solutions for clean air, clean energy, and clean water, combined with our digital platform, Thermax EDGE Live?, empower industries to embrace environmentally responsible practices and move decisively towards a more sustainable and cleaner future.
+Industries today face three critical challenges: addressing climate change, securing access to clean energy and managing water scarcity.
+At Thermax, we respond through our solutions in clean air, clean energy and clean water, supported by our digital platform, Thermax EDGE Live?.
+Together, these enable industries to adopt more sustainable practices and accelerate their transition towards a cleaner, more responsible future.

 Overview

-Thermax provides advanced air pollution control (APC) systems for particulate and gaseous emissions.
 We offer broad-based, single-source expertise and flange-to-flange solutions in all areas of environmental protection from products and systems for air pollution control to retrofit and rebuild services.
-We undertake turnkey environmental projects from concept to commissioning through tie-ups with technology majors and diverse industry sectors.
+We undertake turnkey environmental projects from concept to commissioning for diverse industry sectors.

 Growth Drivers

-Infrastructure Boom: The ongoing infrastructure development is driving increased demand for cement and steel, boosting domestic (India) project volumes.
+Infrastructure Boom: Infrastructure-led demand for cement and steel continues to boost domestic volumes.

 Focus Areas